-The object of most new startup businesses is to try and grow as fast as possible.
+The object of most new startup businesses is to try and grow as fast as possible at a sustainable growth rate.
 As a business expands its revenue increases, and there is inevitably an increase in funding needed to finance additional assets, such as inventory and account receivable.

 When producing financial projections careful consideration needs to be given to the impact this rate of growth has on the funding requirements of the business.